DTavarez/countries-api-challenge/README.md

-This project is deployed in netlify, the address is https://frosty-montalcini-5de454.netlify.app/
+This project is deployed on netlify, the address is https://frosty-montalcini-5de454.netlify.app/

 Tech:
 - NextJS